 Andrea Castro is a graduate from California State, Long Beach in 2017 with a B.S. in Health Care Administration and minor in Child Development.
 While in college, Castro was Secretary General and competed internationally in Model United Nations, where she first obtained her interest in public policy.
 Castro is currently volunteering in the hematology-oncology department at Miller’s Women and Children’s Hospital in Long Beach to grasp a greater understanding at the intersection of health care and children’s education.
 In addition, Castro is a substitute teacher for the greater Los Angeles area where she works with underrepresented communities and special education to help empower individuals who often get left behind.
 Castro aspires to obtain a master’s in Health care Administration in the following years from USC school of Price and hopes to help children with special needs at an international level.

-Aundrea Martinez is currently a first year Master of Health Administration student at USC who has a Bachelor of Science degree from California State University, Fullerton majoring in Health Science with a minor in Gerontology.
-Working in the healthcare field for almost nine years in outpatient settings such as physical therapy and hematology/oncology has amplified her interest in management and goal of becoming a future leader in healthcare.
-She is passionate about making a positive difference in the healthcare system and her local community through effective leadership, quality care, compassion and following a motto of “patients first.”
+Aundrea Martinez is currently a second year Master of Health Administration (MHA) student at the University of Southern California (USC) who has a Bachelor of Science degree from California State University, Fullerton majoring in Health Science with a minor in Gerontology.
+Working in the healthcare field for about ten years in Ambulatory Care such as physical therapy and hematology/oncology has amplified her interest in Management and goal of becoming a future leader in healthcare.
+Currently, she works for PIH Health at Good Samaritan Hospital in the Group Operations department.
+Martinez is passionate about making a positive difference in the healthcare system and her local community through effective leadership, quality care, compassion and following a motto of “patients first.”
 It is a dream come true to be a part of the Trojan family and she would love to serve as a point of contact and provide support to prospective and admitted students as she understands how stressful the application and admissions process can be.
-Martinez is confident that the USC Sol Price School of Public Policy will support her in accomplishing her goals in healthcare because of the robust curriculum, distinguished faculty and the lifelong networking community it offers.
+Martinrez is confident that the USC Sol Price School of Public Policy will support her in accomplishing her goals in healthcare because of the robust curriculum, distinguished faculty and the lifelong networking community it offers.
 When she is not working or in class, you can find her making flower arrangements, pressed flower jewelry, traveling, hiking, vintage shopping or sipping coffee at her favorite local café.